marcgg/marcgg.github.com/_posts/2020-11-10-building-boxing-mobile-app-swiftui.md

 >
 > [@twostraws](https://twitter.com/twostraws) on [Hacking with Swift](https://www.hackingwithswift.com/quick-start/swiftui/what-is-swiftui)

-I had my eyes on this technology ever since it came out because I always was alergic to UIKit's way of building app and this declarative approach felt like what iOS needed.
+I had my eyes on this technology ever since it came out because I always was allergic to UIKit's way of building app and this declarative approach felt like what iOS needed.
 It was also an easy to grab paradigm for me thanks to my experience with ReactJS.

 Since I was lucky to work on a greenfield project, and therefore didn't have to keep previous users in mind, I could pick this framework even if it was only compatible with iOS 13 and up.